Menu

 We know that having a meaningful connection to the land is pivotal, and regular access to sport and land-based activity has the ability to improve physical, mental and community health.

-We've seen the transformative power of our programs – youth becoming leaders, achieving academic success and becoming vibrant, engaged members of their communities.
+We've seen the transformative power of Spirit North programs – youth becoming leaders, achieving academic success, and becoming vibrant, engaged members of their communities.

 The children in the program were impacted in so many positive ways.
 It gave them a sense of belonging and confidence and they got to feel what it's like to succeed.
 Now they’re eager to try new things and not as afraid of failing.